 As one of the most purchased add-ons to long term care insurance policies, it is important to understand why.
 This feature allows you to join (pool) you and your partner’s policies together.
 If one of you uses up all of your benefits, you have the ability to dip into your partner’s half.
 Any remaining benefits are still available to your spouse, or you may access the benefits until they are completely used up.
-This added feature allows you to get the most out of your policy by combining your benefits.
+This added feature allows you to get the most out of your policies by combining your benefits.

 For the purpose of this example, let’s say you and your spouse are 50 years old, married, and applying together for long term care insurance.
 These are the benefits you apply for:

 So what does that look like with the Shared Care feature?

 - Your benefits will grow at 3% compounded each year